 Benefits of Investing with a Private Equity Firm

-The primary benefit of investing alongside a private equity firm is that they provide access to institutional quality assets that are typically out of reach for all but the wealthiest individual investors.
+The primary benefit of commercial real estate investing alongside a private equity firm is that they provide access to institutional quality assets that are typically out of reach for all but the wealthiest individual investors.
 In addition, it’s a relatively passive investment because the work of finding and managing assets is performed by the firm.
 While these are the headline benefits, there are also a series of lesser-known advantages:

 - Alignment of Incentives: Private equity firms charge a fee, but that fee is structured in a way that aligns the interest of the investor with those of the firm.
 In a typical arrangement, the investor is offered a “preferred return” up to a certain amount, say 8%, and anything over this amount is split between the